jundalisay/spblist/content/en/research/descartes/man/section-05.md

 ---
+heading: Sections 5-7
 title: How the Blood Goes Through the Body
-heading: Chapter 1b
-weight: 3
+weight: 4
 description: "The pulse, or beat of the arteries, depends on the 11 little skins.
 These are like little doors which close and open the entrances of the 4 vessels which look into the 2 cavities of the heart"
 writer:
   name: Rene Descartes